 At least five stocks were halted on the NYSE by so-called circuit breakers during the first 35 minutes of trading, according to data compiled by Bloomberg.
 China Cord Blood Corp., a stem-cell services company with a market value of $177.7 million, surged as much as 151 percent and was paused at 10:04 a.m. in New York.
 Some of the trades were later canceled.
-Molycorp Inc. (MCP), which produces rare-earth minerals, was halted at 9:53 a.m. after losing 18 percent.
+Molycorp Inc. (MCP:US), which produces rare-earth minerals, was halted at 9:53 a.m. after losing 18 percent.

 The volatility curbs stop trading in a stock when a company’s shares move 10 percent in five minutes.
 The circuit breakers, as well as requirements that market makers supply quotes closer to the best available prices and a uniform system across exchanges for canceling errant transactions, are a legacy of the 2010 flash crash.